2019 Board of Directors

 Sequoia Chair: Randall Braun

-I have been an active cyclist since my early teen years, and my first 100 mile ride was (one of) the first Sequoia Centuries, well over 40 years ago.
+I have been an active cyclist "forever", and my first 100 mile ride was (one of) the first Sequoia Centuries, well over 45 years ago.
 I’ve been the president of the Davis Bike Club and their Double Century and Foxy Fall Century chairs, then published three route guidebooks called “The Cyclists Route Atlas” As many of you know, I invented RouteArrows about ten years ago and the Sequoia Century was again instrumental in allowing me to test my early prototype to mark their routes.
 RouteArrows are now my livelihood and my passion to help spread the joy of cycling.
 I decided to offer to help with the Sequoia to further that goal and for the pride and gratitude I feel to be able to live and ride in such a beautiful and unique place.
 With your help, I hope to continue to steward The Sequoia as the premier cycling event in the Bay Area and beyond.

 During the past year, we have been working enthusiastically with Dave Ziegler and Ricki McGlashon to take the reins of the publication of the Flat Tyre for the upcoming year.
 We recognize the importance of the newsletter to the club membership and look forward to continuing this fun and engaging tradition.
 Thank you to other members Mona and Emily and Tim for their help in moving us forward!
 I hope you will support us in our mission to continue production of the Flat Tyre and I look forward, as Editor in Chief to work with a dedicated team of co-editors.